CBID2/refract-docs/docs/quickstart.md

 :::note prerequisites

-Before you get started, make sure you have the latest version of [Node and npm](https://nodejs.org/en)
+Before you get started, make sure you have Visual Studio Code, the latest version of [Node and npm](https://nodejs.org/en), and some basic knowledge of JavaScript.

 :::